Building Your First CLAUDE.md: Team Standards as Code

 └── hooks.json

-The key distinction: what lives in .claude/ gets committed to git.
-What lives in settings.local.json or CLAUDE.local.md does not.
-Personal overrides are gitignored.
+The key distinction: what lives in .claude/ gets committed to git. settings.local.json and CLAUDE.local.md are gitignored personal overrides.
 Team standards are shared.

 CLAUDE.md — The Core Team Playbook (150-200 lines)

-List versions, key decisions, non-obvious dependencies.
-Not just what you use — why you chose it.
+- Tech Stack (5-10 lines) — versions, key decisions, non-obvious dependencies.
+Not just what you use, why you chose it.

 settings.json — Team Permissions & Integration (Committed)